-#AbolitionNowTour : World Youth Stands Against the Death Penalty
+#AbolitionNowTour : The Youth Stands Against the Death Penalty

-The objective?
-Find solutions that will allow them to build a strategic action plan, to contribute to the abolition of the death penalty in their country.
-Brainstorming, creativity, inventiveness and originality will be the leitmotivs of the challenge!
-During two days, the selected students and young professionals will form national delegations, supervised by Margaux Richet, Intercultural Trainer-Facilitator and Moderator.
+The purpose of the project is to give the young delegations an opportunity to build a strategic action plan, thus contributing to the abolition of the death penalty in their country.
+Brainstorming, creativity and originality are the leitmotivs of the challenge!
+During two days, the groups attended a workshop supervised by Margaux Richet, Intercultural Trainer-Facilitator and Moderator.

-The delegations that complete their actions within six months of the workshop will be invited to the Berlin Congress in November or December 2022, in order to present their work to the other national delegations and to all the participants (politicians, lawyers, NGOs, students, media, etc.).
+The delegations that will have completed their priority action within six months of the workshop will be invited to the Berlin Congress in November 2022 to present their work along with the other national delegations to the worldwide abolitionnist community (politicians, lawyers, Nobel prizes, NGOs, students, media, participants, artists, etc.).

 Rabat, October 23rd and 24th